-The working guidelines used for the selection of new Board members state that the Board of Directors should at all times be well-balanced, including with respect to Swiss and non-Swiss nationals, the members' individual experiences, expertise, competencies and personal attributes (so as to support regular succession planning for the Board as a whole and for its various Committees).
+The working guidelines used for the selection of new Board members state that the Board of Directors should at all times be well-balanced, including with respect to Swiss and non-Swiss nationals, the members' individual experiences, expertise, competencies and personal attributes.
+This ensures an appropriate cognitive diversity and supports the continuous succession planning for the Board as a whole and for its various Committees.

-The Nomination and Sustainability Committee periodically reviews the composition of the Board using various criteria, including, without limitation:
+The Nomination Committee periodically reviews the composition of the Board using various criteria, including, without limitation: